 - The right to sue businesses that collected your data if that data was subsequently stolen or disclosed as a result of the company’s carelessness or negligence.

 - The right to remove data you have posted.

 By implementing these new rights, the CCPA will reduce the amount of personal data that’s available for marketing companies and others to construct data profiles with.
 And smaller your data profile is, the less likely you are to be weblined by what it contains.

 As of June 2019, 14 other states have drafted their own versions of the CCPA.
 Of these, two have been signed into law.

 How to protect yourself from data profiling and weblining

-- Consider using applications to protect your privacy.
-A third-party application, such as TrackMeNot, can also be used to prevent Internet marketers and data profilers from obtaining data or your search habits.
-TrackMeNot and similar programs install directly on your Internet browser and conduct random searches that act as red herrings for data profiling programs, resulting in a highly inaccurate account of your online activity.
-Other services, like Anonymizer, ensure Internet privacy by hiding your IP address from anyone who may be able to trace it.
+- Use privacy apps: You can use third-party applications, such as TrackMeNot, to prevent Internet marketers and data profilers from tracking your search habits.
+TrackMeNot and similar programs install directly on your browser and conduct random searches that act as red herrings for data profiling programs, resulting in a highly inaccurate account of your online activity.
+Other services, like Anonymizer, ensure your privacy by hiding your IP address from anyone who may be able to trace it.

 - Opt out of online tracking: Make sure you disable tracking on Google, as well as on Facebook, Amazon, and other websites you visit.
 Tracking cookies gather vast amounts of data about you, including where you go online and what type of device you’re using.
 You can learn how to disable tracking in the following video: